RULE 1: PARTICIPATION, GUIDELINES, AND LIMITATIONS

 Ensure that you are present in the room at least 10 minutes before the oral session starts within the section you belong;

 Please note: You must provide your presentation for preloading.
-Please submit your presentation (in English, copy-edited and proofread) via email no later than 15th of March to firstname.lastname@example.org
+Please submit your presentation (in English, copy-edited and proofread) via email at firstname.lastname@example.org, no later than 2 weeks before the event starts.

 If for any reason, you are unable to submit your presentation in advance of the Conference, then you can preload your presentation to a laptop via registration desk area when you arrive at the Conference, you must preload this at least two hours before you are due to present.
 If you are presenting during one of the morning sessions, please upload your presentation the day before.